 Before joining Latham in 1994, Mr. Schecter was a law clerk for Senior Judge Irving Hill of the United States District Court for the Central District of California.

 In 2017, Mr. Schecter was named a Top Intellectual Property Lawyer in California by the Daily Journal, and among The Most Influential Intellectual Property Attorneys in Los Angeles by the Los Angeles Business Journal.
-In prior years, he has been recognized by a variety of publications, including: one of the top 50 intellectual property attorneys under age 45 by IP Law & Business; one of the top 10 copyright lawyers in California by the Daily Journal; a leading litigator in the Euromoney Institutional Investor Benchmark: Litigation 2008; an Angeleno To Know In Intellectual Property Law by the Los Angeles Business Journal; and a Southern California Super Lawyer in Intellectual Property Litigation from 2009 to 2017.
+In prior years, he has been recognized by a variety of publications, including: one of the top 50 intellectual property attorneys under age 45 by IP Law & Business; one of the top 10 copyright lawyers in California by the Daily Journal; a leading litigator in the Euromoney Institutional Investor Benchmark: Litigation 2008; an Angeleno To Know In Intellectual Property Law by the Los Angeles Business Journal; and a Southern California Super Lawyer in Intellectual Property Litigation for 2019 and 2020.

 Mr. Schecter’s notable victories as a trial attorney and in other prominent matters include: